OpenEvalProject/evals/manuscripts/elife-94778/v3/manuscript.md

 While each method for blocking gap junctions may have limitations, we demonstrate that four independent approaches that block either functional GJIC between ESCs and PMCs (GAP27 or DN CX43) or expression of Cx43 in either of the cell types (si- and shRNA) all significantly reduce invasive behavior of ESCs.
 The fact that block in both ESCs and PMCs caused similar effects strongly implicates a role for gap junctions between these two cell types, as if hemichannels are involved, they would have to have similar effects in both cell types.

-## Cx43 expression is required for both the integrity of a mesothelial barrier and its disruption by ESCs
+### Cx43 expression is required for both the integrity of a mesothelial barrier and its disruption by ESCs

 To probe the influence of ESCs, in the presence or absence of Cx43, on the ‘barrier function’ of the mesothelium (ie. the intercellular contacts between PMCs comprised of tight and adhesive junctions that prevent transmigration of cells), we utilized the unique ability of AFM to probe the surface topology of a cell monolayer in real-time.
 ESCs from control subjects or endometriosis patients were first labeled with the membrane dye DiO, and dropped onto a PMC monolayer at a ratio of ~1:20 (ESC:PMC).
 After ~3 hr, the monolayer was imaged with AFM using a ‘sharp’ conical probe at a constant applied pressure of 1 nN to obtain a 3-D contour map of the monolayer (Figure 5B).
 This readily identified the interfaces between cells and measured the depth of penetration of the probe between cells as a physical measure of mesothelial ‘barrier function’ (Figure 5A).
 ESCs from several patients all induced a widening in the gap between PMCs (Figure 5C), corresponding to an ~ twofold increase in penetrance, measured ~10 µm (1–2 cell diameters) from an identified dropped cell.
 This increase in penetration of the monolayer was seen with all ESCs but was which was more notable in ESCs from endometriosis patients (Figure 5D), consistent with their greater invasive potential (Figure 1E).

 ![Figure 5.](https://cdn.elifesciences.org/articles/94778/elife-94778-fig5-v3.jpg)

 **Figure 5.:** (A) Probing the topological surface of a PMC monolayer using an AFM probe under constant force allows the identification of sites of intercellular contact (where penetration of the probe is maximal).
 (B–C) 3-D reconstructions of the surface of an LP9 PMC monolayer alone (B) or in the presence of ESCs which induce the opening of wide gaps (C) (Scale bars in μm).
 (D) Penetration depth between PMCs increased more with ESCs from endometriosis than control patients.
 (E) PMC monolayer integrity (i.e. lower penetrance) is reduced by Cx43 shRNA KD and enhanced by Cx43 overexpression.
 (F) In contrast, when ESCs are dropped onto a PMC monolayer, the increased penetrance that is induced is eliminated by the expression of Cx43shRNA or DNCx43 in the PMCs and is enhanced by Cx43 overexpression.
 Each dot in D-F represents a single image analysis.
 Significance based on two-tailed t-test.
-Full data in Figure 5—source data 1,Figure 5—source data 2 and Figure 5—source data 3.Figure 5—source data 1.Figure 5D.Figure 5—source data 2.Figure 5E.Figure 5—source data 3.Figure 5E.
+Full data in Figure 5—source data 1,Figure 5—source data 2 and Figure 5—source data 3.

 We then used Cx43 shRNA, DNCx43, and wtCx43 infected LP9-PMCs, characterized in Figure 4B–D, to test the dependence of these changes on GJIC.
 First, we observed that the ‘barrier function’ of a PMC monolayer in the absence of ESCs was dependent on Cx43 expression, as the degree of penetrance was reduced when Cx43 was overexpressed and increased when Cx43 was inhibited by shRNA (Figure 5E).
 This is consistent with GJs being part of the intercellular nexus, including tight and adhesions junctions, that connect cells.
 However, this effect was strikingly inverted when we introduced ESCs (Figure 5F).
 Cx43 overexpression in PMCs significantly enhanced penetrance in response to ESCs, while Cx43 inhibition by shRNA eliminated the effect of ESCs, so that penetrance was indistinguishable from control PMC monolayers.
 The only difference between the studies in Figure 5E and F is the presence of ESCs in the latter, implicating the formation of GJs between ESCs and PMCs as the factor that must trigger the breakdown of the PMC barrier.
 This directly demonstrated that this was dependent on Cx43 channels, as expression of a DN Cx43 in PMCs, which suppresses coupling but maintains the gap junction structures, and all their adhesive and structural properties, also prevented barrier breakdown similarly to Cx43 shRNA.